1hunters/EdgeViT/README.md

-This is a unofficial PyTorch implementation of EdgeViT in "EdgeViTs: Competing Light-weight CNNs on Mobile Devices with Vision Transformers", arXiv 2022.
+This is an unofficial PyTorch implementation of EdgeViT in "EdgeViTs: Competing Light-weight CNNs on Mobile Devices with Vision Transformers", arXiv 2022.